Scattering entropies of quantum graphs with several channels: Scattering and entropies in quantum graphs

 \section{Scattering and entropies in quantum graphs}

-A simple quantum graph, $\Gamma(V,E)$, consists of (i) a metric graph, i.e., a set of $v$ vertices, $V=\{1,\ldots,v\}$, and a set of $e$ edges, $E=\{e_1,\ldots,e_e\}$, where each edge is a pair of vertices $e_s=\{i,j\}$, and we assign positive lengths to each edge $\ell_{e_{s}}\in (0,\infty)$.; (ii) a differential operator, $H$; and (iii) a set of boundary conditions (BC) at the vertices $i$ of the graph \cite{Book.Berkolaiko.2012}.
-Thus we say that a quantum graph is a triple $\{\Gamma(V,E), H, \text{BC}\}$.
-In this work, we consider the free Schr\"odinger operator $H=-(\hbar^2/2m)d^2/dx^2$ on each edge and Neumann boundary conditions on the vertices.
-The graph topology is totally defined by its adjacency matrix $A(\Gamma)$ of dimension $v \times v$, whose elements are given by
+The interest in quantum graphs started with the studies of Kottos and Smilansky \cite{PRL.79.4794.1997,AoP.274.76.1999} in the context of quantum chaos, where they analyzed the spectral statistics of simple quantum graphs and showed that the spectra closely follows the prediction of the random matrix theory.
+An important result from the studies of quantum graphs is the possibility of obtaining analytical solutions even when they present chaotic behavior \cite{PRL.88.044101.2002,PRE.65.046222.2002,PE.9.523.2001, PRE.64.036225.2001}.
+The spectral analysis in graphs is still of current interest \cite{CSF.156.111817.2022}, and quantum graphs are deeply related to the concept of quantum walks \cite{CP.44.307.2003} as discussed by Tanner in Ref. \cite{Incollection.2006.Tanner}.
+Since quantum walks are the quantum version of the classical random walks, the case of classical random walks is also of interest.
+As one knows, classical random walks are diffusive, so diffusion in graphs and networks is also of current interest \cite{CSF.156.111791.2022} and may be investigated using quantifiers of entropy as well.

-where $i \sim j$ means that the vertex $i$ is adjacent to $j$.
+In order to develop our investigation, we recall that, mathematically, a simple quantum graph, $\Gamma(V,E)$, consists of (i) a metric graph, i.e., a set of $v$ vertices, $V=\{1,\ldots,v\}$, and a set of $e$ edges, $E=\{e_1,\ldots,e_e\}$, where each edge is a pair of vertices $e_s=\{i,j\}$, and we assign positive lengths to each edge $\ell_{e_{s}}\in (0,\infty)$.; (ii) a differential operator, $H$; and (iii) a set of boundary conditions (BC) at the vertices $i$ of the graph \cite{Book.Berkolaiko.2012}.
+Thus we say that a quantum graph is a triple $\{\Gamma(V,E), H,\text{BC}\}$.
+In this work, we consider the free Schr\"odinger operator $H=-(\hbar^2/2m)d^2/dx^2$ on each edge and, if not explicitly stated, Neumann boundary conditions (also called standard vertex conditions) on the vertices.
+The graph topology is totally defined by its adjacency matrix $A(\Gamma)$ of dimension $v \times v$, whose elements are given by $A_{ij}=1$ if $i$ is adjacent to $j$ and $0$ otherwise.
 We create an open quantum graph, $\Gamma^{l}$, which is suitable to study scattering problems, by adding $l$ leads (semi-infinite edges) to its vertices (see Fig. \ref{fig:fig1}).
 The open quantum graph $\Gamma^{l}$ then represents a scattering system with $l$ scattering channels which is characterized by the energy dependent global scattering matrix $\boldsymbol{\sigma}_{\Gamma^{l}}(k)$, where $k=\sqrt{2mE/\hbar^2}$ is the wave number and the matrix elements are given by the scattering amplitudes $\sigma_{\Gamma^{l}}^{(f,i)}(k)$, where $i$ and $f$ are the entrance and exit scattering channels, respectively.